What you need to know about intermittent fasting

 Apart from that, herbal tea is caffeine-free, which makes it considerably less damaging for some people’s well-being than other beverages.
 At the same time, even without caffeine, herbal tea can boost your energy and revitalize your body.
-If you want, you can drink this tea at night, it will not interfere with your sleeping (18, 13).
+If you want, you can drink this tea at night, as it will not interfere with your sleeping (18, 13).

 BetterMe is your fast-track ticket to a long-lasting weight loss!
 Tailor your fitness journey and maximize your results with just a couple of swipes!

-Despite the concerns of people who fast, tea does not break a fast.
+Despite the concerns of people who fast, tea does not break fast.
 In fact, it is advised to drink it during both fasting and eating periods.
 Green, black, and herbal teas have substantial benefits for your health.

 - Curbs your appetite